OstiumAxioma/OS-K-01/02-Game_Developing/CS5540_GameProgramming/Level 1.2 Csharp and Unity Graphic.md

 > [!warning]
 > Notify that anything changed during the game play state will not be saved!

-## Basic Control System: Get Input from Users
+# Basic Control System: Get Input from Users

 Get method are used to get user inputs.
 However, the consists of different states.
 Take keyboard input as example, keyboard inputs varies includes:
-1. GetKey: Returns true while the user holds down the key identified by name.
+1. `GetKey`: Returns true while the user holds down the key identified by name.
-2. GetKeyUp: Return true until the user release the key.
+2. `GetKeyUp`: Return true until the user release the key.
-3. GetKeyDown: Return true as soon as the user press the key.
+3. `GetKeyDown`: Return true as soon as the user press the key.

 > [!tip]
 > Logical components in C# works the same as any other programing languages.
 So does the operation symbols like `||`, `&&` etc.